tsobe/lobiani/README.md

 					- Courier updates delivery progress
 					- Product(s) failed to be delivered at the specified address
 						- Customer is notified
-						- Reservation removed in the warehouse
+						- Reservation released in the inventory
 					- Purchase delivered
 						- Customer is notified - successful end of story
 				- Customer charge failed
 				   - Customer is notified
-				   - Reservation released from the warehouse
+				   - Reservation released from the inventory
 	   - Purchase cancelled by customer
-	       - Reservation released from the warehouse
+	       - Reservation released from the inventory
-- Products' reservation failed in the warehouse
+- Products' reservation failed in the inventory
 	- Customer is notified

 # Backlog
-- As a warehouse operator I want to define the item so that instances of items can be added later
+- As a inventory operator I want to define the item so that instances of items can be added later
-- As a warehouse operator I want to add item so that it can be purchased by customers
+- As a inventory operator I want to add item so that it can be purchased by customers
 - As a sales manager I want to describe product so that all the important information is presented to the customer
 - As a sales manager I want to publish/unpublish product to control whether a product will be visible (and hence sellable) to customer
 - As a billing manager I want to assign price to a product so that customer can be charged appropriately